A Type of Unifying Relation in (A)dS Spacetime: Applications in Cosmology

 \section{Applications in Cosmology}

 This section considers the applications for unifying relations in dS spacetime.
 During the period of inflation, our universe is dominated by dark energy, which means the primordial universe is dS spacetime.
 The interaction between particles and scalar fields has driven the cosmic expansion in the early universe will result in the anisotropy of Cosmic Microwave Background (CMB) at present.
 Therefore, the correlation functions between inflatons and other fields become a key to figuring out the history of our primordial universe.
 In this section, we use the propagators of dS spacetime and change AdS to dS by the method we have mentioned in subsection \ref{BGAdS}.
-For simplicity, we will take $l=1$ and choose $d=3$.
-Though our relations hold only when $d=1$, for 4-pt correlation functions, the relations are independent of the dimension.
+For simplicity, we will take $l=1$ and choose $d=3$ but the generalization to arbitrary spacetime dimension is straightforward.
 Now we give some concrete examples to see the applications of the unifying relations in cosmology.
 In this subsection, we will focus on the 4-pt correlators $\la JOJO\ra$ (see FIG. \ref{fig:JJOO}).

+Before the calculation, we can roughly mention the whole procedure using the recursive BG currents and the unifying relations to calculate the cosmic correlators.
+Fisrt, we should write down the equation of motion for gauge field including the interaction terms then calculate the relative BG currents through the perturbiner expansion ansatz.
+Then, we can use the BG currents to construct the pure gluons correlation functions.
+Finally, we write down the trace operator $\ma{T}[ij]$ where $i,j$ are those propagators we would like to set to be scalars.
+For example, $\ma{T}[12]$ means that we want such legs with momentum $k_1$ and $k_2$ to be scalars.
+Then, we obtain the cosmological correlation functions we are interested in.

+In the following discussion, we consider the 4-pt correlators $\la JOJO\ra$ calculation.
+According to the calculation procedure we outlined above.
+We first calculate the 4-pt gluon correlation function through the BG currents.
+Plugging in the 3-pt gluon BG current \eqref{eq:3ptgluoncurrent1} into tree-level correlation function \eqref{eq:ymcorrelation}, we can write down the 4-pt gluon correlation function.
+Remind that the 4-pt correlation function is constructed from 3-pt BG current in AdS case.